 7 Signs of Workplace Bullying

 Workplace bullying is a pervasive issue that can have devastating consequences on employee well-being, organizational productivity, and overall work culture.
 However, identifying bullying behaviors can be challenging, as they can often be subtle and misconstrued as simply high-performance management.
-In this blog post, we'll explore the common signs of workplace bullying, including some that are commonly misdiagnosed.
+In this article, we’ll explore the common signs of workplace bullying, including some that are commonly misdiagnosed.

 Most Common Signs of Workplace Bullying